Divorce Lawyers in Monroe, Michigan and Downriver Detroit

 While we may know these facts as basic knowledge, it takes so much more for an ordinary person to understand the divorce in Michigan.
 The last thing you want to do represent yourself in a divorce only after it is over to realize you received far less then you deserved.

-If you have a case of divorce in Michigan, Bruce Law Firm has the knowledge surrounding divorce to assist you.
-We are on the frontline daily providing representation that best suits the needs of our clients in divorce and family law matters.
+If you have a divorce case in Michigan, Bruce Law Firm has the divorce knowledge to assist you.
+Our lawyers are in the local family law courts and friend of the court almost daily providing representation that best suits the needs of our clients in divorce and family law matters.

 Many clients are in a hurry to get their paperwork done and their divorce complete, but a divorce might take months to finalize.
 For starters, Michigan laws specify that you must have lived in Michigan for at least six months before filing for divorce.
 Further, the court case for divorce in Michigan can only be filed in the circuit court if there is a breakdown of the marital relationship such that the objects of matrimony have been destroyed and there remains no likelihood that the marriage can be preserved.

-Issues revolving around property division, spousal support, and division of debt are some of the biggest thorns while sorting out divorces in Michigan.
-It is equally essential to address issues that revolve around children, which might go wrong without the best MI divorce lawyer.
+Divorce law issues revolving around marital property division, spousal support, and division of marital debt are some of the biggest issues in every divorce.
+If there are minor children involved in your divorce it is equally essential to address issues that revolve around children, which might go wrong without the best MI divorce lawyer.

-Our lawyer can walk you through the tough issues of child custody, parenting time, and child support.
+Our divorce law lawyers can walk you through the three tough issues of child custody, parenting time, and child support.
 Thanks to our years of experience in divorce cases we can provide you the guidance and approach to allow you to secure the results you are looking for.

 Often after a divorce is filed the Court will want the parties to attend mediation.
 With mediation there will be a mediator appointed by the Court to assist the parties to try and resolve their differences by agreement.
 You will want your own lawyer to assist you in this process.